thegreenwebfoundation/carbon.txt/README.md

 In order to achieve this, we believe that any proposed convention, such as carbon.txt should:

 - use as much existing infrastructure as possible, especially as we already have structures and governance for making the internet work;
-- be released under permissive licencing, so it can easily be built into modern tooling for continuous delivery and existing platforms/software;
+- be released with permissive licensing around use, so it can easily be built into modern tooling for continuous delivery and existing platforms/software;
 - be human readable, as well as machine readable;

 ## Why do we need this?

 We need a fossil free internet by 2030, but there's still not much transparency around how we source power at the moment.
 The Green Web Foundation has been building a [Green Domains database](https://www.thegreenwebfoundation.org/green-web-datasets/), open sources [the code for tracking this](https://github.com/thegreenwebfoundation/admin-portal) and is publishing [open datasets about the state of the green web](https://datasets.thegreenwebfoundation.org/).

-This dataset has largely been carried out via a combination of asssociating IP address space like IP ranges or Autonomous System Numbers with specific organisation - then accompanying this link with manual verification of written reports and certificates provided by organisations to back up their green claims.
+Creaintg this dataset has largely been built years-long effort, comprised of asssociating IP address space like IP ranges or Autonomous System Numbers with specific organisations - and then accompanying these links with manual verification of written reports and certificates provided by said organisations to back up their green claims.

-This has worked for the few million domains, and few billion checks against the database, but there are more tools that can help now, and the internet is a much bigger more dynamic place than it was 10 years ago.
+This has worked for the first few million domains, and first few billion checks against the database, but there are more tools that can help now, and the internet is a much bigger, more dynamic place than it was 10 years ago.

 Tools like the domain name system allow for a variety of ways to establish a link between a one domain and who is hosting or operating it.
-Dedicated registries already exist to make it possible to trust that electricity has been generated from clean and renewable energy sources.
+Dedicated registries already exist to make it possible to trust that electricity has been generated from clean and renewable energy sources and if you know where to look, it's possible to tell when efforts to decarbonise energy are credible.

-Carbon.txt serves to make links between these two systems easier to follow, so when there is a claim that a website is running on green energy, you can trace the provenance down more easily.
+Carbon.txt serves to make links between these systems easier to follow, so when there is a claim that a website is running on green energy, you can trace the provenance down to the supporting evidence more easily.

 ## What are the benefits?